-1. Assign homework: "Match the fruit"
+1. Assign homework: "Numbers write and join"

-Hold up the homework worksheet and model counting and coloring in the objects.
-Give out the worksheets and say, "Put your homework in your bags" and help them to do so - this is important as they will probably want to start coloring them right away.
+Hold up the homework worksheet and model writing the numbers and doing the dot-to-dots.

+Give out the worksheets and say, "Put your homework in your bags" and help them to do so - this is important as they will probably want to start colouring them right away.